bruce-ricard/core-values-faq/README.md

 ### Pairing
 * Why do we pair?
 Why is it valuable to the team?
 Why is it valuable to me?
+* Do we have to pair every single day?
 * Why do we rotate so frequently?
 * How do I leave feedback for my pair?
 * What kind of feedback can and should I leave for my pair?
 What does "TASK" mean?